 — The wind on Neptune is so fast it breaks the sound barrier.

-If you collected the gold in the Earth’s core, you could cover the entire surface of the planet in 1.5 feet of the mineral.
-It would be golden!
+— The amount of gold in the Earth’s core would cover the entire surface of the planet 1.5 feet deep.

-Seven out of the eight planets are actually named after Roman gods or goddesses.
-Earth however comes from the old English word, “ertha” which means ground or land.
+— Every planet except Earth is named after a mythological god or goddess.
+Seven of the eight planets in the solar system are named after Roman gods but Earth comes from the old English word, ‘ertha’ meaning ground or land.

-About 70 per cent of the planet’s surface is covered by water.
-The other 30-ish per cent is made up of islands and continents.
+— About 70 per cent of the planet’s surface is covered with water leaving 30 per cent of land making up the islands and continents.

-We all know that the rainforest is huge, but the Amazon also houses one third of the planet’s species.
+— The rainforest is huge, the Amazon alone contains one third of the planet’s species.